Investigator Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as an investigator?

-Most H-1B investigator positions require a bachelor's degree in criminal justice, forensics, cybersecurity, accounting, or a related field.
+Most H-1B visa investigator positions require a bachelor's degree in criminal justice, forensics, cybersecurity, accounting, or a related field.
 Digital forensics and fraud investigation roles may accept computer science or information systems degrees.
 The degree must directly relate to the specific investigation specialty you'll be performing.

 Do government agencies sponsor H-1B visas for investigators?